ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 Getting applications to properly shut down when you send them Ctrl-C can be tricky.
-If you use the zctx class it’ll automatically set up signal handling, but your code still has to cooperate.
+If you use the zctx class it'll automatically set up signal handling, but your code still has to cooperate.
 You must break any loop if zmq_poll returns -1 or if any of the zstr_recv, zframe_recv, or zmsg_recv methods return NULL.
 If you have nested loops, it can be useful to make the outer ones conditional on !zctx_interrupted.

-If you’re using child threads, they won’t receive the interrupt.
+If you're using child threads, they won't receive the interrupt.
 To tell them to shutdown, you can either:

 - Destroy the context, if they are sharing the same context, in which case any blocking calls they are waiting on will end with ETERM.
 - Send them shutdown messages, if they are using their own contexts.
-For this you’ll need some socket plumbing.
+For this you'll need some socket plumbing.

 ### The Asynchronous Client/Server Pattern